scipp/sciline/docs/developer/architecture-and-design/workflow-design.md

 It makes components of a system more loosely coupled, and makes it easier to replace components, including for testing purposes.
 Dependency injection can be performed manually, but there are also frameworks that can help with this.

+From the [Guice documentation](https://github.com/google/guice/wiki/MentalModel#injection) (Guice is a dependency injection framework for Java):

+> "This is the essence of dependency injection.
+If you need something, you don't go out and get it from somewhere, or even ask a class to return you something.
+Instead, you simply declare that you can't do your work without it, and rely on Guice to give you what you need.
+>
+> This model is backwards from how most people think about code: it's a more *declarative model* rather than an *imperative one*.
+This is why dependency injection is often described as a kind of inversion of control (IoC)."
+> (emphasis added)

 ## Architecture

 ### In a nutshell